What are the hidden costs of moving to the country?

 After many years I moved to a village with a bus route to a local town, but it couldn’t replace my car – it was always a necessity.
 When I moved to London I was able to walk to supermarkets, shops and my place of work: all essential trips that I could not have made for free when I was living in Kent.

 In the countryside there’s more likelihood of finding a house at the end of, or alongside, a private road or lane.
-Of course there are inevitable costs if you’re responsible for maintaining roads or other access lanes, but there may also be a toll on your vehicle if you have to travel up and down a bumpy, pothole-ridden lane day in and day out.
+Of course there are inevitable costs if you’re responsible for maintaining roads or other access lanes to your house, but there may also be a toll on your vehicle if you have to travel up and down a bumpy, pothole-ridden lane day in and day out.

 If you’re in a remote location, you’re also more likely to be stuck when there’s a heavy snowfall.
 You may need to spend more on salt and grit for your road or stocking up your larder for snow days.

-Jobs drove the rural population into the cities during the industrial revolution, and it’s a huge part of what keeps people there now, so before making a move away from a city or town, consider what you will do for work.
+Jobs drove the rural population into the cities during the industrial revolution, and it’s a huge part of what keeps people there now, so before making a move away from a city or town – especially if that’s all you’ve ever known – consider first what you will do for work.

-If you want to move away from the bright lights and make your living from home thanks to any of the many virtual services you could offer, then you’ll need to think about your internet connection.
+If you want to move away from the bright lights and make your living from home thanks to remote working or any of the many virtual services you could offer, then you’ll need to think about your internet connection.

-Since a good internet connection can help freelancers to earn a living from home and reduce reliance on commuting to cities, this is a crucial aspect of making and saving money in the countryside.
+Since a good internet connection can help freelancers to earn a living from home and reduce reliance on commuting to cities, this is a crucial aspect of making and saving money in the countryside, and deserves its own section.

 But I’m not giving up my gas central heating in a hurry!